Pololu Valley Overlook and hike to the gulches (Updated 2021)

 Along the river bank are tall ironwood trees with swings set up for some casual fun and really high swinging.

 You can take a short stroll along the river bank before it stops with warning signs of private property beyond the trail areas.

 If you’re challenged to extend your hike, consider going beyond to the next valley on the Honokane Nui trail to reach the Honokane gulch.
 The trail is located about a hundred feet from the shoreline with a small trail located with low lying ferns and on the eastern ridge of Polulu.
-You climb over 750 feet with many switch backs for about one mile.
+You climb over 750 feet with many switch backs for about one mile uphill.
 You’ll finally get to a high ridge with magnificent views of Honokane and the other cliffs of the Kohala mountains.
-Currently, there are no trails leading to the valley floor of Honokane so you return back to Pololu and up to the Pololu lookout point.
+Someone generously placed a new bench which conveniently turns into a table and seating area with magnificent views down the Honokane Nui.

 More details to hiking Pololu